chrisjsewell/sqla-tutorials-nb/docs/index.md

 ::::

 :::{admonition} About this document

+This tutorial is a mirror of <https://github.com/sqlalchemy/sqlalchemy/tree/master/doc/build/tutorial>, converted to use Jupyter Notebooks for interactive exploration.

 The new SQLAlchemy Tutorial is now integrated between Core and ORM and serves as a unified introduction to SQLAlchemy as a whole.
 In the new {term}`2.0 style` of working, fully available in the {ref}`1.4 release <migration_14_toplevel>`, the ORM now uses Core-style querying with the